-The next meeting of the Bibliophiles Book Club will take place Tuesday, April 21 at 6:30PM via ZOOM.
-The group will be discussing Camino Ghosts by John Grisham.
+The next meeting of the Bibliophiles Book Club will take place Tuesday, July 7 at 6:30PM via ZOOM.
+The group will be discussing The Frozen River: A Novel by Ariel Lowhan.

 As we approach that date, Fred Adams will provide information for the ZOOM link.
 Remember, everyone is welcome to attend and participate even if you haven’t read the selected book.
 Please join us for the lively discussion and commentary.